Life Drawing

 • Programs are 50-60 minutes or as noted in their description.

-• One school class per program or Audience (up to 30 people) per program.
+• One school class per program or an audience (up to 30 people) per program.

 • For larger groups, distant venues and schools, travel costs may apply.